 Here’s another lemony flavored herb that’s great for tea making.
 But, be warned, it’s a member of the mint family, so it’s another aggressive perennial that spreads via seeds and runners.
-It’s best to restrain it in a container.
+It’s best to restrain it in a container or hard edging.
 Enjoy the refreshing lemony scent and flavor of this plant all summer long with repeated harvests.
 Good for fish

 Lemon Verbena (Aloysia citrodora)

 You won’t believe the lemony scent from this woody herb.
-This perennial tropical shrub won’t survive anything cooler than Zone 8, so it may be a little more challenging to find in prairie garden centres – but if you do, pick one up and plan to keep it indoors over the winter.
+This perennial tropical shrub won’t survive anything cooler than Zone 8, so it may be a little more challenging to find in prairie garden centres – but it’s worth it!
 It grows quickly in our hot summers so you’ll enjoy multiple harvests.

 Borage (Borago officinalis)

 With it’s incredibly stunning edible flowers and ability to attract pollinators borage is a must in any garden.
 The flowers and bristly leaves taste remarkably similar to cucumbers; as such, they’re perfect for making flavored water – just like at the spa.
 You can also use them in iced teas and lemonades.
 While we’ve never made hot tea with borage, it can be done.
 We also use chopped borage leaves and whole flowers in salads.

 Lemon Thyme (Thymus citriodorus)